odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Converting Relationship cont.
 - Example `person` -- `location`:
-    - If a person has only a single location and vice-versa, leave the location in `person` table:
+    - If a person has only a single location and vice-versa, leave the location in the `person` table:
         - `PERSON(ID_PERSON, FIRST_NAME, NICKNAME, CITY, STREET)`
-    - If a location can be shared by multiple persons, you need `location` table and link it to `person`:
+    - If a location can be shared by multiple persons, you need the `location` table and link it to `person`:
         - `PERSON(ID_PERSON, FIRST_NAME, NICKNAME, ID_LOCATION)`
         - `LOCATION(ID_LOCATION, CITY, STREET)`
 </section>